-Singer-songwriter Billy Preston (September 2, 1946 - June 6, 2006) was a child prodigy who got a very early start in the music business at age 10 playing keyboards with gospel singer Mahalia Jackson.
-At age 12, he played the role of young Will Handy in the 1958 movie, "St. Louis Blues," and he also made many other TV and movie appearances over the years.
+Billy Preston (September 2, 1946 - June 6, 2006) was a singer, songwriter, and keyboardist who rose to fame during the early 1970s.
+A child prodigy who got a very early start in music, he was playing the organ professionally by age 10, backing such top artists as Mahalia Jackson.
+He played the role of young Will Handy in the 1958 movie, "St. Louis Blues," and he also made many other TV and movie appearances over the years.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.

 - Struttin' 1974

 - Will It Go Round In Circles 1973

 (This song, which topped the charts, was used as part of the soundtrack for the 1996 movie, "Beautiful Girls," starring Matt Dillon.)

 Previous Artist | Next Artist